 6.26.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.26.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.26.5.

 Import just the attributes that are required by using the from statement to avoid adding dead code.

 Be aware that subsequent imports have no effect; use the reload statement instead of import if a fresh copy of the module is desired.